 Overwaitea Food Group/UFCW Local 1518 Joint Diversity Scholarship

 Ten $1000 scholarships are available and will be awarded to applicants who have demonstrated involvement in diversity initiatives and have not previously received the Joint Diversity Scholarship.
 Applicants are asked to demonstrate how they promote diversity awareness and acceptance in their community.
 This could include: participating in clubs that promote cooperation between cultures, volunteering with organizations to assist persons with disabilities, assisting programs that support seniors, helping new Canadians learn about their community, and/or fundraising to support diversity awareness, e.g. cultural awareness, homelessness, elder care, etc. Go to www.owfg.com/diversity http://www.owfg.com/diversity to apply.

 Passport to Education Award

 Awarded by the school on the basis of academic achievement, effort, work habits, citizenship, and school and community involvement.
-Application forms will be made available through Mrs. Deutsch and announced.
+Download the application form.